 A dozen or so things you never knew about the Cumbrian Coast

-The fifth in our series of 'I never knew that about the beauty spots of Britain'
+The sixth in our series of 'I never knew that about the beauty spots of Britain'

 Britain is the most beautiful country in the world when the sun shines.
 And even when it doesn’t there are myriad tales and facts galore to enhance the beauty, whatever the weather.
 Here are some of them – they may make you want to go there….